DaltonAC/VehicleVault/README.md

     -a model containing a vin field.

--After the models were created they were registered in the admin.py file -A poller was also created as get_sales to poll automobile Vehicle Identification Numbers
+-After the models were created they were registered in the admin.py file -A poller was also created as poll() to poll automobile Vehicle Identification Numbers

 | Action | Method | URL |